Félix Candela

-Félix Candela Outeriño (/es/; January 27, 1910 – December 7, 1997) was a Spanish and Mexican architect who was born in Madrid and at the age of 29, emigrated to Mexico, acquiring double nationality.
+Félix Candela Outeriño (/es/; January 27, 1910 – December 7, 1997) was a Spanish and Mexican architect who was born in Madrid and, at the age of 29, emigrated to Mexico, acquiring double nationality.

 He is known for his significant role in the development of Mexican architecture and structural engineering.
 Candela's major contribution to architecture was the development of thin shells made out of reinforced concrete, popularly known as cascarones.

 He was Santiago Calatrava's icon who has had a great influence on his works.

 At the end of his career he worked with the architect Fernando Higueras, designing inverted umbrellas with 12-meter cantilevers, and with the young and innovative Emilio Pérez Piñero.

 Early life

 Felix Candela was born in Madrid, Spain in 1910.
 In 1927 Candela enrolled in La Escuela Superior de Arquitectura (Madrid Superior Technical School of Architecture), graduating in 1935; at which time Candela traveled to Germany to further study architecture.
 Early after he started classes, he developed a very keen sense of geometry and started teaching other students in private lessons.
 In his junior year, his visual intelligence and his descriptive geometric and trigonometric talent helped him catch the eye of Luis Vegas.
-Vegas was his material strength professor, and gave Candela the honorary title of "Luis Vegas’ Helper".
+Vegas was his material strength professor, and gave Candela the honorary title of "Luis Vegas' Helper".
 While "helping" Vegas, Candela entered many architecture competitions and won most of them.
 Unlike many of his peers, Candela did not show intellectual or aesthetic efforts in school.
 He did not even like pure mathematics.
 When Candela was a student in Madrid, the schools taught the theory of elasticity where Candela assisted the professors and even tutored other students.

 His studies ended very quickly when the Spanish civil war began in 1936.
 When Candela returned to Spain to fight, he sided with the republic and fought against Franco.
 Candela became a Captain of Engineers for the Spanish republic after a short period of time.
 Unfortunately, while participating in the civil war, Candela was imprisoned in the Perpignan Concentration camp in Perpignan, France until the end of the war in 1939.
 Candela had fought against Franco; therefore he could not stay in the new Spain as long as Franco was the head of state.
 After his name was selected with a few hundred other prisoners, Candela was put onto a ship bound for Mexico, where he would start his career.
 He landed in Acapulco later that year.

 As an expert of paraboloid and hyperbolic geometry, he was drawn to experiment on a series of residential and commercial shell-shaped structures since the beginning of his career.
 Candela evaluated both the artistic and the cost-saving aspects of this kind of design choice.

 Candela married Eladia Martin when he moved to Mexico from Spain; there, they raised a family.
 In his early life, Felix was active in sports, particularly rugby and skiing.

+In 1967 Candela married Dorothy (Davies) Candela a draftsperson and interior designer originally from Detroit Michigan.